brockstar512/project_2/project2/seir-224-project-2/project-worksheet.md

 #### PostMVP EXAMPLE

-- Add localStorage or firebase for storage
+- Add cool styling
+- add alert for word of the days. add cool ictures for nasa.

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.